Hi-Point Firearms: Carbines

 The Hi-Point carbine is a series of pistol-caliber carbines manufactured by Hi-Point Firearms chambered for 9×19mm Parabellum, .40 S&W, 10mm Auto, .45 ACP and .380 ACP.
 They are very inexpensive, constructed using polymers and alloyed metals as much as possible, resulting in a reduction of production costs and sale price.
 It functions via a simple direct blowback action.
 Hi-Point carbines use a polymer stock, stamped sheet metal receiver cover, and a receiver and bolt cast from Zamak-3.
 The barrel is steel and button rifled using a 1-10" right hand twist.

-Use of zinc alloy

-Some people are wary of Hi-Points because of the use of zinc alloy (Zamak-3) castings in much of their construction.
-However, the parts made from Zamak-3 in Hi-Point guns (slide) are low-stress components that do not require the strength of steel at these pistol cartridge power levels.
-The slide is made of a Zamak-3.
-The frame is made of steel reinforced high strength polymer.
-Higher stress and wear components in Hi-Points, like the barrel, chamber, breech and other small parts, are made of steel.

 Calibers

 Hi-Point manufactures firearms in the following calibers: